thomas-lowry/figma-plugin-ds-svelte/README.md

 # Figma Plugin DS Svelte

-This is a version of the Figma Plugin DS specifically for use in creating Figma Plugins.
+WORK IN PROGRESS—This is a version of the Figma Plugin DS specifically for use in creating Figma Plugins.
 I decided to create this because Svelte seems like a great lightweight approach well suited for creating Figma plugins, and also simplifies the developer experience over using the vanilla JS Figma Plugin DS that I created with easier markup.

 A Figma Plugin Svelte boilerplate is in the works.